gulfofmaine/buoy_retriever/README.md

 This is setup as a mono-repo with a `backend/` Django server exposing Django-Ninja API endpoints and acting as a centeralized dataset configuration management system with Django's admin & auth systems for low level functionality.

-Various `pipeline/` runners report their capabilities into the Django backend, and retrieve dataset configurations for them to process.
-These will largely be implemented in Dagster, but there is the potential for other pipeline runners (AWS Lambda, Prefect, ...) to interact with the same backend and frontend.
+Various `pipeline/`s report their capabilities into the Django backend, and retrieve dataset configurations for them to process.
+These will largely be implemented in Dagster, but there is the potential for other pipeline (AWS Lambda, Prefect, ...) to interact with the same backend and frontend.

-Shared tooling will live in `common/` where they can be incorporated into the backend, runners, as well as potentially be published as a PyPI library that can be used in runners not included in this repo.
+Shared tooling will live in `common/` where they can be incorporated into the backend, pipelines, as well as potentially be published as a PyPI library that can be used in pipelines not included in this repo.

-Most users (including RA/DAC admins) however, will be interacting with a Javascript `frontend/` which helps them configure their datasets based on the runner capabilities.
+Most users (including RA/DAC admins) however, will be interacting with a Javascript `frontend/` which helps them configure their datasets based on the pipelines capabilities.

 ## Getting started